blissworks-devops/airspace-hugo/exampleSite/content/english/_index.md

   bg_image: images/slider-bg.jpg
   bg_overlay: true
   title: Blissworks <br/> & Design Agency
-  content: We love the Web and the work we do.We work closely with our clients to
+  content: Freeing you from the burden of legacy IT systems and empowering you to
-    deliver  the best possible solutions for their needs
+    harness the full potential of Cloud
   button:
     enable: false
     label: Discover Our Project